vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 }
 {% endhighlight %}

-## Using JPath is Peakboard
+## Using JPath in Peakboard

-There are predefined functions to use JPath within a Peakboard script or the Building Blocks.
-As you see in the screenshot, A local variable is filled with our sample JSON.
-Then the JPath block is used.
-In hat case the JPath expression is "order_header.order_no", so the JPath block extracts the field order_no that is hierarchically bound to the order header "order_header".
-So this expression returns the value "ORD123456".
+Peakboard scripts and Building Blocks have predefined functions for using JPath.
+In the following screenshot, we fill a local variable with our JSON example.
+Then, we use the JPath block.

+In this case, the JPath expression is `order_header.order_no`.
+The JPath block extracts the field `order_no`, which is hierarchically bound to the order header `order_header`.
+So this expression returns the value `ORD123456`.

 The third parameter of this JPath block is a string that is returned by the block in case the JPath expression points to a non-exiting data point.
-So it's easy to cope with the situation where the JSON might not look like as you expected it to be.
+So it's easy to handle the situation where the JSON doesn't look like what you expect.

 ![image](/assets/2024-03-07/010.png)